How To Begin The Divorce Process

 Your Options And Mandatory Programs

-After the complaint has been served, we will draft a proposal regarding the terms of your divorce.
+After the complaint has been served, one of our divorce attorneys will draft a proposal regarding the terms of your divorce.
 Our team will work to settle your case whenever possible, but litigation may become necessary.
 We will always provide guidance and firm representation in whatever solution is best for you.

 New Jersey courts have a couple mandatory programs for divorce.
 The first is the early settlement panel program (ESP), which is designed to help divorcing couples settle their case.
 If you cannot come to an agreement through this phase, New Jersey requires you to undergo a mediation process.